 What you’re getting here is a well-built and manufactured chassis, with good inputs and IO, with an excellent 16:10 display, a powerful hardware configuration with a MUX and a solid cooling module, plus a big battery that allows for many hours of use on a charge.
 All these for the equivalent of 1200 EUR or 1400 USD, or even less with the crazy sales that Lenovo are running on their Legion laptops.

-Of course, I can nitpick about quite a couple of aspects, such as the fact that there are no biometrics or card-reader, that the screen is normal and not wide-gamut, the fact that I don’t like the lit Y light on the lid, or because the clickpad is plastic and not glass, or because the shallow rubber feet choke the thermal module and cause the internal to heat-up more than they would if those feet would have been taller.
-But come on, this is a mid-range laptop, it can check all the right boxes.
+Of course, I can nitpick about quite a couple of aspects, such as the fact that there are no biometrics or card-reader, that the screen is normal and not wide-gamut, the fact that I don’t like the lit Y light on the lid, or the clickpad being made out plastic and not glass.
+There are also the shallow rubber feet that have to be mentioned, whochj choke the thermal module and cause the internal to heat up more than they would if those feet would have been taller.
+But at the end of the day, this is a mid-range laptop, it wouldn’t be realistic to expect it to check all the right boxes.

-Other than that the lacking audio quality is my single notable issue with this series, as well as the still slightly unpolished power profiles.
+Other than that, the lacking audio quality and the still slightly unpolished power profiles are my notable issue with this series.
 I wish Lenovo would implement a more usable mid-level Balanced profile and a more stable Quiet mode that doesn’t limit the CPU as aggressively, to prevent the stuttering that we noticed in our tests.

 This wraps out my time with this 2021 Lenovo Legion 5 Pro series, but I’d love to hear your thoughts on the series and feedback on my review, so get in touch in the comments section down below.